Courses may include

-PRNS 4058 - Mental Health Clinical
+PRNS 4058 - Mental Health Clinical or Symposium

 This course provides the learner with opportunities to continue to explore types of mental health issues, abuse, crisis, and related challenging behaviours and to apply the nursing process in alterations in mental health by completing a 30 hour preceptor clinical experience with a mental health focus.

 The clinical experience is a time for learners to consolidate their skills and knowledge.
 This will be a time in which the learner can actively apply the NSCC conceptual framework and learned skills.
 It will be a transitional period where the learner will gradually move into the role of a beginning practitioner.

 The purpose of this course is to provide the learner with the opportunity to integrate the skills and competencies required for safe clinical practice.
 The learner will participate in Lab demonstrations and simulated learning while applying clinical judgement and critical thinking skills.

 SAFE 1000 - Introduction to WHMIS (Workplace Hazardous Materials Information Systems)